NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 How to run a PDF fit
 ====================

-The `n3fit` is designed to maintain close compatibility with the former `nnfit` code.

-From a practical point of view the user should perform the steps documented below in order to obtain a complete PDF fit:
+The user should perform the steps documented below in order to obtain a complete PDF fit:

 - [Preparing a fit runcard](#preparing-a-fit-runcard)
 - [Running the fitting code](#running-the-fitting-code)
 - [Upload and analyse the fit](#upload-and-analyse-the-fit)

+These steps are similar to those required to run the [`nnfit` code](nnfit-usage) as `n3fit` is designed to maintain close compatibility with it.

 Preparing a fit runcard
 -----------------------